 Frequently Asked Questions

-If a patron is receiving benefits in exchange for their pledge, the pledge may be subject to sales tax, depending on what is considered taxable in the patron’s location.
+If a patron is receiving benefits in exchange for their pledge, the pledge may be subject to sales tax depending on what is considered taxable in the patron’s location.
 For example, many places have passed laws that make streaming content taxable with platforms like Netflix and Spotify in mind.
-So in those places, streaming video and audio are considered taxable.
+So, in those places, streaming video and audio are considered taxable.

 Some patrons may decide to pledge outside of your set tiers.
 For example, they may have pledged an amount above your set tier price or you have given them the option to pledge without receiving pledge benefits.
 In many jurisdictions, this amount would be akin to a “tip” and treated as non-taxable.
 However, in other jurisdictions, it is not possible to treat this “tip” as not taxable.

 I thought sales tax was only applicable on tangible goods?